Yanks blow out Blue Jay 20-6, move into 2nd place in AL East

 MOVING DOWN

-Blue Jays: C Caleb Joseph cleared waivers and his contract was assigned outright to the alternate training site, and he physically was at Yankee Stadium with the taxi squad. … To clear room for Stanton and Urhsela, INF-OF Miguel Andújar, INF Mike Ford and were optioned to the alternate training site.
+Blue Jays: C Caleb Joseph cleared waivers and his contract was assigned outright to the alternate training site, and he physically was at Yankee Stadium with the taxi squad. … To clear room for Stanton and Urhsela, INF-OF Miguel Andújar and INF Mike Ford were optioned to the alternate training site.

 UP NEXT